oliv2079/oliv2079.github.io/_posts/2020-01-20-Slime-Golf.md

 Personally, I think it looks pretty good.
 Here are some animations I've been working on for the slimes:

-{% include figure image_path="/images/slime-golf/slime1.gif" alt="this is a placeholder image" caption="Pink Slime" %}
+{% include figure image_path="/images/slime-golf/slime1.gif" alt="this is a placeholder image" %}

 {% include gallery %}